Sex in space: Gravity and microgravity

+In 2006, American novelist Vanna Bonta invented the 2suit, a garment designed to facilitate sex in weightless environments such as outer space, or on planets with low gravity.
+The 2suit was made of a lightweight fabric, with a Velcro-lined exterior, which would enable two people to securely embrace.
+However, Bonta stressed that the 2suit was versatile, and was not intended for the sole purpose of sex.
+Functionality testing was conducted in 2008 by Bonta aboard G-Force One, a low gravity simulator.
+It took eight attempts for the two test participants (Bonta and her husband) to embrace one another.
+According to science author Mark Thompson, the 2suit was cumbersome but moderately successful, and it is not clear whether or not it will have practical value for future space travelers.
+The 2suit has been covered in the TV series The Universe as well as a 2008 History Channel television documentary.
+It has also been discussed by online writers.

+History of attempts

+NASA has stated that it knows of no intercourse in space.

 Planned attempts

 In June 2015, Pornhub announced its plans to make the first pornographic film in space.
 It launched a crowdfunding campaign to fund the effort, dubbed Sexploration, with the goal of raising $3.4 million in 60 days.
 The campaign only received pledges for $236,086.
 If funded, the film would have been slated for a 2016 release, following six months of training for the two performers and six-person crew.
 Though it claimed to be in talks with multiple private spaceflight carriers, the company declined to name names "for fear that would risk unnecessary fallout" from the carriers.
 A Space.com article about the campaign mentioned that in 2008, Virgin Galactic received and rejected a $1 million offer from an undisclosed party to shoot a sex film on board SpaceShipTwo.

 Adult film actress CoCo Brown had begun certifying for a co-pilot seat in the XCOR Lynx spaceplane, which would have launched in a suborbital flight in 2016 and spent a short amount of time in zero-gravity.
-However, XCOR declared bankruptcy before ever flying a space tourist.
+However, XCOR Aerospace declared bankruptcy before ever flying a space tourist.

 Short of actual space, the adult entertainment production company Private Media Group has filmed a movie called The Uranus Experiment: Part Two where an actual zero-gravity intercourse scene was accomplished with a reduced-gravity aircraft.
 The filming process was particularly difficult from a technical and logistical standpoint.
-Budget constraints allowed for only one 20-second shot, featuring the actors Sylvia Saint and Nick Lang.
+Budget constraints allowed for only one 20-second shot, featuring the actors Silvia Saint and Nick Lang.